This tree has white blossoms during spring and has small clusters of red or orange during summer.

 Creamy white blossoms are grouped in umbrella-like clusters that are scattered over a dense foliage canopy in spring.
 In late summer, they develop into hanging clusters of small, red or orange, berry-like fruit.
 The show doesn’t stop there.
 In the fall, most mountain ashes develop spectacular fall colors of yellow-gold or orange-red leaves.
 Birds relish the berries into late fall and winter, long after leaves have dropped.
 Average height is 25 feet, 15 feet wide with some compact varieties.
 Hardy to USDA Zones 2 to 3.

-How to use it: Mountain ash trees are an deal garden or lawn tree, providing a good focal point with little trouble with suckers.
+How to use it: Mountain ash trees are an ideal garden or lawn tree, providing a good focal point with little trouble with suckers.
 Often planted as a street/sidewalk tree, but berries can make a mess in the fall.

 Cultivation: Plants are easily grown in good, well-drained soil and full sun.
 Will tolerate damp conditions but will suffer in stressed urban settings.